 Update or revert a paragraph style in Numbers on Mac

-A paragraph style is overridden when you change the appearance of text (its colour or size, for example) that has that paragraph style applied to it.
-An override is indicated by an asterisk (*) or an asterisk and an Update button, next to the style name in the Paragraph Styles menu.
+A paragraph style gets an override when you change the appearance of text (its color or size, for example) that has that paragraph style applied to it.
+An override is indicated by an asterisk (*), or an asterisk and an Update button, next to the style name in the Paragraph Styles menu.
 To deal with an override, you can do one of the following:

 Update the paragraph style to incorporate the overrides: If you update the paragraph style, all text in your spreadsheet that uses the style is also updated.